Abraham Gyulkhandanyan

 Abraham Gyulkhandanyan (Note: Reformed orthography: Աբրահամ Գյուլխանդանյան.
 Also transcribed as Giulkhandanian, Gulkhandanian and Kiulkhandanian.) (Աբրահամ Գիւլխանդանեան; 1875 – 1 January 1946) was an Armenian revolutionary, politician and historian who served as Minister of Justice, Minister of Interior and Minister of Finance of the First Republic of Armenia.
-He was member or Armenian Revolutionary Federation.
+He was member of Armenian Revolutionary Federation.

 After the fall of the First Republic of Armenia, Gyulkhandanyan went into exile, eventually settling in Paris in 1933.
 During World War II, he became vice-president of the Armenisches Nationales Gremium (ANG/Armenian National Committee), which collaborated with Nazi German authorities against the Soviet Union.

 Biography

 Gyulkhandanyan was born in Vagharshapat (Etchmiadzin) to a moderately prosperous Armenian family, and received his education at Etchmiadzin's Gevorgian Seminary.
 He joined the Armenian Revolutionary Federation at the age of 19 and moved to Baku, where he engaged in revolutionary activities.

 In 1906, he was appointed editor of the ARF's Baku newspaper titled Groh (Mob).
 He used a number of pseudonyms, including Abro, Abramovich, Ruben and Sevian.
 He was arrested by the Imperial Russian authorities in 1910 and released two years later.
 Gyulkhandanyan was considered one of ARF's more socialist members, and was praised by other ARF leaders for his prowess as a revolutionary activist.

 After his release from prison in 1912, Gyulkhandanyan attended the law school of the Demidov Lyceum in Yaroslavl․ Two years later he graduated and married his wife Haykanush, with whom he had a son, Ruben.
 Along with ARF founder Stepan Zorian, he organized the defense of Baku against the Turkish offensive in 1918.
 A member of the regional central committee from 1902 to 1908 and then of the party Bureau, he had campaigned against the right- and left-wing separatist movements in the party, led the defense council of Elisavetpol (modern-day Ganja) during the Armeno-Tatar clashes, and presided over the Armenian National Council at Baku.
-Still in his early forties in 1919, Giulkhandanian came to Yerevan as a formidable activist.
+Still in his early forties in 1919, Gyulkhandanyan came to Yerevan as a formidable activist.